xebialabs-community/xlr-github-plugin/README.md

 ## Deploying ##

 This plugin makes use of [Gradle XL Deploy plugin](https://github.com/xebialabs-community/gradle-xld-plugin) so you can easily deploy it to your XL Release instance.
 The deployment details are specified in `gradle.properties` file: by default it uses an XL Deploy instance running on localhost, but you can override these values in your `~/.gradle/gradle.properties`.

+## Releasing ##

+This project uses the [nebula-release-plugin](https://github.com/nebula-plugins/nebula-release-plugin), which in turn uses [gradle-git plugin](https://github.com/ajoberstar/gradle-git).
+So you can release a new version if this project using following commands:

+* to release a new patch: `./gradlew final -Prelease.scope=patch`
+* to release a new minor release: `./gradlew final`
+* to release a new major release: `./gradlew final -Prelease.scope=major`

+By default when you build the project it builds a snapshot version of next (to be released) minor release.
+You can get rid of `-SNAPSHOT` in the version by adding command-line parameter `-Prelease.stage=final`.
+Note that your Git project must be clean to be able to set version to `final` stage.